18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer.md

 Occasional travel may be required up to 10%-20% per year

 **Security clearance:**
 Public trust.
-Background investigation required.
+Background investigation required

 **Work schedule:**
-Full time.
+Full time

 **Appointment type:**
 Permanent hire.
 This is not a term limited opportunity.
 Applicants who are selected for this opportunity will have career conditional status in the federal government for their first three years of employment and transition to career after three years.
-This means you will be a permanent federal employee with no expiration date.
+This means you will be a permanent federal employee with no expiration date

 **Employee benefits:**
 [Learn more about the benefits we offer.](https://join.tts.gsa.gov/compensation-and-benefits/)